jgorman/rails_ubuntu/README.md

 Attributes: `bash_aliases`, `deploy_user`, `deploy_group`

-You can replace or extend the bash_aliases.
+You can replace or extend the `.bash_aliases` file content.
 See [Attribute Defaults](#attribute-defaults) for the current list.

 ```